dataforgoodfr/12_taxobservatory/README.md

   contain a CbCR table
 - camelot with its stream flavor and unstructured with yolox as the table detector for locating and parsing the tables on the previously selected pages
+- LangChain with GPT-4-turbo-preview for requesting the parsed tables to extract and re-order the necessary informations

 ## Using the building blocks involving an API